kemasuda/acheron/README.md

 ## Rotational modulation amplitude vs rotation period/Rossby number

-Notebooks used in: "On the Evolution of Rotational Modulation Amplitude in Solar-mass Main-Sequence Stars," (Masuda 2022a, ApJ accepted) https://arxiv.org/abs/2206.01595
+Notebooks used in: "On the Evolution of Rotational Modulation Amplitude in Solar-mass Main-sequence Stars," (Masuda 2022a, ApJ accepted) https://arxiv.org/abs/2206.01595

 - kepler_prot_teff